 To tell if an egg is raw or hard-cooked, spin it.
 If the egg spins easily, it is hard-cooked, however, if it wobbles, it is raw, so do not drop it.

 If an egg is accidentally dropped on the floor, sprinkle it heavily with salt for easy clean up.

 Egg yolks are one of the few foods that naturally contain Vitamin D.

-Yolk colour depends on the diet of the hen.
-Natural yellow-orange substances such as marigold petals may be added to light-coloured feeds to enhance colours.
-Artificial colour additives are not permitted.
+Yolk color depends on the diet of the hen.
+Natural yellow-orange substances such as marigold petals may be added to light-colored feeds to enhance colors.
+Artificial color additives are not permitted.

 Occasionally, a hen will produce double-yolked eggs throughout her egg-laying career.
 It is rare, but not unusual, for a young hen to produce an egg with no yolk at all.